Curious about lab grown diamonds? Find out everything you need to know about lab diamonds and diamond alternatives.

 About Lab Grown Diamonds

-The expansion of diamond options available in the market today has led many consumers to wonder, “What is a lab created diamond?”
+The expansion of diamond options available in the market today has led many consumers to wonder, “What is a lab grown diamond?”
 In the simplest sense, lab grown diamonds are diamonds that have been grown in a lab instead of being mined from the earth.
 They are chemically and optically identical to natural diamonds and are graded with the same scale.
-The FTC (Federal Trade Commission) recently amended their Jewelry Guides to rule that anything chemically identical to a mined diamond, is in fact, a diamond.
-So, lab grown diamonds are diamonds - it’s as easy as that.
+The FTC (Federal Trade Commission) recently amended their Jewelry Guides to rule that anything chemically identical to a mined diamond, is in fact, a real diamond.
+So, laboratory grown diamonds are diamonds - it’s as easy as that.

 Another comparison point of lab diamonds vs. real diamonds is quality across a number of optical factors.
-Also similar to mined diamonds, lab grown diamonds are graded by IGI (International Gemological Institute) Gemologists.
+Also similar to mined diamonds, laboratory grown diamonds are graded by IGI (International Gemological Institute) Gemologists.
 Every stone is graded on the 4Cs of Diamond Quality: Cut, Color, Clarity and Carat Weight.
 Each stone, lab or mined, will come out completely unique.
 Due to this, the price of a diamond will vary depending on how well it performs in each of these categories.

-Even though their origin may be different, lab grown diamonds and natural diamonds are chemically and optically the same.
+Even though their origin may be different, lab grown diamonds and naturally mined diamonds are chemically and optically the same.
 This is great for consumers not only because it presents alternatives when buying engagement rings or diamond jewelry, but there are also a number of other positive benefits associated with lab grown diamonds.

 The Benefits of Lab Grown Diamonds